 How does conveyancing in East Dean differ for newly converted properties?

 Most buyers of new build property in East Dean contact us having been asked by the seller to sign contracts and commit to the purchase even before the house is built.
 This is because new home sellers in East Dean tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in East Dean or who has acted in the same development.

-Due to the encouragement of my in-laws I had a survey completed on a property in East Dean ahead of instructing lawyers.
-I have been told that there is a flying freehold element to the property.
-My surveyor advised that some lenders may refuse to issue a mortgage on a flying freehold property.
+I decided to have a survey completed on a house in East Dean ahead of appointing solicitors.
+I have been informed that there is a flying freehold overhang to the property.
+Our surveyor advised that some banks will not issue a loan on such a premises.

-It varies from the lender to lender.
-Lloyds has different instructions for example to Birmingham Midshires.
-Should you wish to telephone us we can check with the relevant lender.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in East Dean.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in East Dean to see if the conveyancing costs will increase in light of this.
+It depends who your proposed lender is.
+Santander has different instructions from Nationwide.
+Should you wish to call us we can investigate further via the appropriate lender.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in East Dean.
+Conveyancing will be smoother if you use a solicitor in East Dean especially if they are accustomed to such properties in East Dean.